xxxAleksandrxxx/terminal_companion/README.md

 ```

   ## Virtual environment
-Use any way to create virtual environment like venv, conda, poetry
+Move to the app folder and use any way to create virtual environment like venv, conda, poetry
 venv example:
 ```zsh
 python3 -m venv .venv